neilsambhu/carla-race/timeline/README.md

 The angle between points is often about 3.
 6/8/2024 2:38 PM: When I'm no longer going straight, I'm turning.
 There can be a countdown to turning.
 TODO: what is the sequence of events before braking (i.e., before a turn)?
+6/9/2024 1:42 PM: Changing scope: how do I think of the closest point before the turn?
+6/9/2024 1:48 PM: TODO: get mapping of location to angle.
+6/10/2024 12:27 AM: approach rotated from previous TODO.
+TODO: (old) print closest location with angle greater than 2 degrees from direction of travel.
+#(optional) TODO: print drive